armchairancap/xx-tribler-haven/README.md

 ### License

-Tribler uses the socialist GPL 3.0 license so Tribler patch files such as `tribler.*.patch` that modify files from the Tribler repo are released under the same crappy license.
+Tribler uses the strict GPL 3.0 license so Tribler patch files such as `tribler.*.patch` that modify files from the Tribler repo are released under the same license.

 The rest is released under the permissive MIT License.